3milesWind/Vue.js_evolution/README.md

 They are used for composing new data from existing sources

-They are highly performant as they are cached calcualations which only update when their dependencies change
+They are highly performant as they are cached calculations which only update when their dependencies change

 ### Use Computed :

 1. You need to compose new data from existing data source

-2. You need to reduce the length of a varibale
+2. You need to reduce the length of a variable

 ```javascript
 <h2>